HugoCapitan/java-lynda/README.md

-# First course in Lynda's java developer career path
+# First course in Lynda's java developer learning path

 This repo will contain exercises and notes from the first course in the lynda's java developer learning path.